Skip to content

 Meall nan Eun — common questions

-Meall nan Eun is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 547m of ascent and takes most walkers 4-6 hours.
+Meall nan Eun carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 547m of ascent and a 4-6 hour day on the standard route.
 Terrain: Coastal path through bracken and birch, then a sustained tussock climb on the open hillside.

-Where do I park for Meall nan Eun?
+Where should I park to climb Meall nan Eun?

-Standard parking is at NG914051 near Fort William.
+Standard parking is at NG914051.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Meall nan Eun are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.